Lucian1611/portfolio_projects_1/README.md

 ABOUT ME
-I am Lucian and started in Febuary this year my journy of rediscovering programming.
+I am Lucian and started in February this year my journey of rediscovering programming.
 I returned last year from the USA where I was invited 7 years ago to teach students with disabilities.
 The life circumstances concurred in such a way exposing me to Python...
 ...
-I loved it from the first time due to its simple sintax, its dynamic nature, and the ease of use.
+I loved it from the first time due to its simple syntax, its dynamic nature, and the ease of use.
-During my training I came across frameworks like Django and Flask, libraries, and data bases structures.
+During my training I came across frameworks like Django and Flask, libraries, and databases structures.
-I am currently improving my knowledge and skill continously through diverse courses, turtorials, books, and cheat sheets.
+I am currently improving my knowledge and skill continuously through diverse courses, tutorials, books, and cheat sheets.

-SKILLS- continously updating and improving
+SKILLS- continuously updating and improving
 Python (programming language)
 SQL/MYSql
 Git/Github/Gitlab